-The first use of health informatics occurred in the 1950s with dental data collected by the National Bureau of Standards, now known as the National Institute of Standards and Technology (NIST).
-Usage accelerated in subsequent decades following the development of the Massachusetts General Hospital Utility Multi-Programming System (MUMPS), which provided a standard programming language for clinical applications.
+The first practical use of health informatics was in the 1950s with dental data collected by the National Bureau of Standards, now known as the National Institute of Standards and Technology (NIST).
+The field expanded significantly in subsequent decades following the development of the Massachusetts General Hospital Utility Multi-Programming System, which provided a standard programming language for clinical applications.
 Today, the International Medical Informatics Association (IMIA) oversees member organizations involved in health informatics worldwide.